YangLiuqing-add/QBTransNet/README.md

 	}

 ------------------
-## Dataset and Related Papers
+## Dataset
-  The Texas earthquake dataset (TXED) catalog can be downloaded from https://www.beg.utexas.edu/texnet-cisr/texnet/earthquake-catalog
+	The Texas earthquake dataset (TXED) catalog can be downloaded from https://www.beg.utexas.edu/texnet-cisr/texnet/earthquake-catalog.
+DEMO scripts to extract event information and waveforms can be found at https://github.com/chenyk1990/txed.
 -------------------
 ## License
     GNU General Public License, Version 3